 City’s Doctoral College offers institution-wide research-related activities to contribute to researcher development.

-Research students constitute an important and active part of the English Department’s research culture.
+Research students constitute an important and active part of our research culture.

 Our research students have an established seminar programme of presenting their work to each other in an informal and supportive atmosphere.
 Students also benefit from access to London’s world-class research and cultural facilities.